isomerpages/nlb-curiocity/_jurong/Early Jurong.md

 ### **Jurong in Early Maps of Singapore**

- the areas we know today as Jurong West and Boon Lay were once Peng Kang, while Jurong itself was a samller slice of land between Peng Keng and Bukit Timah. be found in early colonial maps of Singapore, often associated that we know today is largely associated  demarcated as a large area today, it was vastly different back then.

-The development of Bras Basah during its early days is recorded in the Maps Collection at the National Archives of Singapore.
-Witness its progress by scrolling through some of the maps below.
-You can also compare the changes by clicking on past maps and overlap them with the present one using our [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/){:target="_blank"} platform.
+The development of Jurong during its early days is documented in the Maps Collection of the National Library and National Archives of Singapore.
+You can observe its evolution by exploring the various historical maps from the collection shown below.
+To compare these changes and overlay them with present-day maps, you can utilise the [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/){:target="_blank"} platform.

 ---